Plan to lessen PG&E’s liability for wildfires is dead for the year, lawmaker says

 Brown’s plan did not address liability for the 2017 blazes, but would have been retroactive to the beginning of 2018.
 Another proposal, Assembly Bill 33, would allow the state to issue bonds paid off by ratepayers to cover wildfire property damage claims from last year.

+A coalition of insurance trade groups, which includes the Personal Insurance Federation of California and the Property Casualty Insurers Association of America, applauded the Legislature’s decision.

+“The Conference Committee’s prioritization on preventing fires that would destroy our homes, businesses and forests will help California for decades,” the trade associations said in a statement.

-Republicans and Democrats openly denounced the proposal during a series of legislative hearings that stretched on for weeks.
+Republicans and Democrats openly denounced the proposed changes to liability law during a series of legislative hearings that stretched on for weeks.
 Senate Republican Leader Patricia Bates called for the Legislature last week to continue the discussions at a later time, signaling her caucus would not approve the plan.

-PG&E met with legislative leaders Friday and called off their request to change the law this year after it became clear that the proposal lacked widespread support.
-Discussions continue over how regulators can allow utilities to recoup costs from ratepayers, place the burden on shareholders or use other means to address the financial toll on companies.
-Dodd said other parts of Brown’s proposal also remain under consideration.
+PG&E met with legislative leaders Friday and called off their request to alter the strict liability standard this year after it became clear that the proposal lacked the necessary votes.
+Discussions continue over potential changes to regulatory frameworks to determine when utilities can recoup costs from ratepayers, must place the burden on shareholders, or use other options to pay off damages.
+Dodd said other parts of Brown’s legislative proposal also remain under consideration.

 “We have to have strong financially stable utilities or their bond rating goes down, their interest rates go up and that all gets passed to ratepayers,” Dodd said.